danmackinlay/pattern_machine/README.md

   should probably throw over CV and do straight training/prediction split
 * fits could know own AND NEIGHBOURS' base rates
-* Add a logical feature specifying bar position; possibly fit separate models for each
-  * This doesn't seem to add much, only cropping up in very high order features; should I ditch it?
-If i keep it it should not be nonsensically implemented.

 Would I like to capture spectrally-meaningful relations?